jasonmerino/react-native-realm/README.md

-# realm-react
+# react-native-realm

-A higher-order component for listening to Realm data in React components.
+A higher-order component for listening to Realm data in React Native components.

 ## Usage